RomainBui/COMPSCI-181/README.md

   ```

 ### Step 4: Install MacTex
-  I recommend using a MacTeX distribution: https://www.tug.org/mactex/, or you can download and install via Homebrew
+  I recommend using a MacTeX distribution: https://www.tug.org/mactex/, or (skip if you download from the link) install via Homebrew
   ```
   brew install Caskroom/cask/mactex
   ```

 ### Step 5: Install Github

-  1. Download and install the latest version of Git.
+  1. I recommend download and install the latest version of Git from https://git-scm.com/downloads, or (skip if you download from the link) install via Homebrew

     ```
     brew install git